chrisfreilich/virtuoso-nodes/README.md

 ### Node controls:

-- backdrop: This is the background image.
+- **backdrop**: This is the background image.
 The output image will have the same dimensions as this image
-- source: This is the top image.
+- **source**: This is the top image.
 If it is not the same size as the backdrop image, it will be resized to cover the backdrop
-- mask: Can be used to retain the alpha channel from the source image, or you can use an external mask to control the blended area.
+- **mask**: Can be used to retain the alpha channel from the source image, or you can use an external mask to control the blended area.
-- opacity: The opacity of the source image.
+- **opacity**: The opacity of the source image.
 (The backdrop image is 100% opacity) Opacity is a little weird with blend modes, so the effect might not be as you would expect.
-- source_adjust: The method by which the source image will be resized if necessary.
+- **source_adjust**: The method by which the source image will be resized if necessary.
-     - Stretch will change each dimension just as much as needed to match that dimension, potentially changing the aspect ratio of the source image and causing distortion.
+     - *Stretch* will change each dimension just as much as needed to match that dimension, potentially changing the aspect ratio of the source image and causing distortion.
-     - Crop will maintain the aspect ratio of the source image, and resize it until it just covers the backdrop image, then crop what doesn't fit.
+     - *Crop* will maintain the aspect ratio of the source image, and resize it until it just covers the backdrop image, then crop what doesn't fit.
-- blend_mode: difference is the default, but all the common blending modes are available.
+- **blend_mode**: normal is the default blend mode.

 ### Installation: